gnguyen2/gnguyen2.github.io/_pages/portfolio.md

 <!-- End Google Tag Manager (noscript) -->
 # Portfolio

-Welcome to my portfolio � a curated selection of projects that reflect my passion for full-stack development, AI, and problem-solving in real-world scenarios.
+Welcome to my portfolio, a curated selection of projects that reflect my passion for full-stack development, AI, and problem-solving in real-world scenarios.

 ---

-## ??
-Plant Disease Detection System
+##  Plant Disease Detection System
 **Tech Stack:** TensorFlow, Keras, Flask, Python, Docker, HTML/CSS, Git
 **Role:** ML Engineer & Full-Stack Developer
 - Trained a CNN using TensorFlow/Keras on an extensive dataset of plant leaf images to detect and classify multiple plant diseases.